-You'll need some basic supplies like various pans and dishes, which you already likely have if you're a proficient baker.
-As well as basic ingredients like flour, sugar, etc which you'll want to buy in bulk once you have a sizeable customer base.
+You'll need some basic supplies like various pans and dishes, which you already have if you're a proficient baker.
+You'll want to buy basic ingredients like flour, sugar, etc., in bulk once you have a consistent customer base.

 You can bake people's orders all day while also keeping an eye on your toddler.
-Then people can come to pick up their fresh bread and other baked goods on their way home from work, or you can go out and deliver in the evening while your partner is watching the baby.
+Customers can pick up their fresh bread and other baked goods on their way home from work, or you can deliver in the evening while your partner watches the baby.

 Some places have laws about what foods can be prepared at home.
 You might need a license, or running a baking business from within your home might not be allowed at all.
-So be sure to check with your city or state to see what your local laws are.
-You might need to get your kitchen inspected and classified as a commercial bakery, including food handling permits and potential health inspections.
+Be sure to check with your city or state to see what your local laws are.
+You might need to have your kitchen inspected and classified as a commercial bakery, and you might have to obtain food handling permits and undergo regular health inspections.

-For those moms who are really crafty, you can make money selling the stuff you make!
+Crafty moms can make money selling their creations!
 Websites like Etsy let you open up your own free online shop.

-You don't even need to sell and ship your own products.
-You can produce unique pattern ideas and sell them as digital PDFs for others to use in their own crafting.
+In addition to products, you can produce unique pattern ideas for knitting, scrapbooking, or sewing and sell them as digital PDFs for others to use in their own crafting.

 Are you handy with tools?
 Help people by repairing or restoring their old furniture and earn hundreds of dollars per item!